Ar-zz-duboy/Arduboy/README.md

     #define AB_DEVKIT    //< compile for the official dev kit
 ~~~~~~~~~~~~~~~

-## Sketches Already Including the Arduboy Library
+## Custom Arduboy Library Source

-Sketches that include copies of the Arduboy library may not compile if the
-Arduboy library has been installed system wide.
-In these cases the Arduino
-compiler will try and link the system Arduboy library source with the local
-header file, which can cause compilation errors if the local library source
-differs from the system's Arduboy source.
+If you find that a modified version of the Arduboy Library has been used to
+build a game, and you have already installed a release version of the Aruboy
+Library, then several options are available to allow you to compile and run the
+application without altering the Arduino IDE's libraries.

 Use one of the following options to compile sketches that have included copies
 of the Aruboy Library,